 The competition and demand for the best people has never been stronger.
-Every manager can relate.
-That new hire you were so excited about drops out after just a few months.
-Or maybe an established employee that you thought was securely in place unexpectedly leaves.
+Every manager can relate when a new hire you were so excited about drops out after just a few months or maybe an established employee that you thought was secure in place unexpectedly leaves.

 Members of the team do come and go: this is an established reality of the working world but in recent years the trend has escalated somewhat.
 On average, employees move roles every 2-3 years.
 Millennials, in particular, are prone to move around a lot.